blossom-babs/keeper-app/note.md

 6. Authentication so that notes are attached to a particular user
 7. Introduce labels to note
 8. I should be able to edit my notes

+### Observation

+1. Content is a required field but data without content still gets saved to the database.
+This should not be.